 Exclusive to Xbox Series X, Xbox Series S and PC, the game was revealed at the Game Awards in 2019 with a dark and mysterious trailer that didn’t really give much away.
-A couple of years later and we’re still eagerly waiting to hear more details about the game, include, crucially, its release date.
+A couple of years later and we’re still eagerly waiting to hear more details about the game, including, crucially, its release date.

-It’s now been more than three years since we fought through the depths of Hel with Senua on her journey to rescue the soul of her dead lover from the goddess Hela so we’re more than ready to jump into a sequel.
+It’s now been more than three years since we fought through the depths of Hel with Senua on her journey to rescue the soul of her dead lover from the goddess Hela, so we’re more than ready to jump into a sequel.

 Senua's Saga: Hellblade 2: cut to the chase

 - What is it?
 The sequel to 2017's Hellblade: Senua's Sacrifice

 - When can I play it?
 TBC

 - What can I play it on?
 Xbox Series X/S and PC confirmed

 Senua’s Saga: Hellblade 2 was surprisingly announced at the Game Awards 2019 with a heart-pumping reveal trailer.
 The announcement told us that Hellblade 2 is coming to Xbox Series X, as well as PC, but it didn’t actually reveal a release date.